ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 - SSD mounted at `/mnt/nvme`
 - Domain name (e.g., `node.validator-tics.com`) - (You need to have your own external Domain name and A record pointed to you public IP for your router and port forwarding enabled on server)
+- Reverse Proxy on your server (Using Caddy)

+#### Port Forwarding
-- Port forwarding enabled on your router:
+- If you want to access the Validator Dashboard you can enable port forwarding on your router:
   - TCP 26656 (P2P)
   - TCP 26657 (RPC)
   - TCP 443 (HTTPS)
   - Optional: TCP 80 (redirect)

-  - Reverse Proxy on your server (Using Caddy)
+- For enhanced security, you do not need to open this ports if you plan to limit inbound connections and only use outbound peers behind you NAT.
+This is more secure when using a private serber

 **IMPORTANT**: This assumes that you have mounted your desired storage partition as /mnt/nvme/ on your host system.
 If you have changed this, then your ubuntu setup script home directory will need to be changed accordingly.